 Cervus currently has floor plan financing in place for its equipment inventories and rental fleet.
 Cervus' floor plan payables fluctuate significantly from quarter to quarter based on the timing between the receipt of equipment inventories and their actual payment so that Cervus may take advantage of any programs made available to Cervus by its key suppliers.
-Cervus' floor plan facilities are provided by the equipment manufacturers directly or through partnering arrangements that they have with third party lenders.
-As of December 31, 2013, Cervus had financing arrangements available for its inventories and rental equipment with various lenders in the aggregate amount of approximately \$237 million of which \$65.4 million was outstanding.
+Cervus' floor plan facilities are provided by the equipment manufacturers directly, or through partnering arrangements OEMs have with third party lenders, or through the Company's credit facilities.
+As of December 31, 2014, Cervus had financing arrangements available for its inventories and rental equipment with various lenders in the aggregate amount of approximately \$572.1 million of which \$240.1 million was outstanding.